Jamie Ellerbe, Hanshi

 NAGANO RYU HEIHOU, FOUNDER

 Jamie Ellerbe began his martial arts training on August 18,1980.
-Over the last three decades, Ellerbe sensei has strictly dedicated himself to researching, studying, and immersing himself in the martial arts of Japan.
-Ellerbe sensei travels to Japan annually to teach and study classical Budo and is actively involved in the preservation of the ancient warrior arts of Japan.
+Over the last four decades, Ellerbe sensei has strictly dedicated himself to researching, studying, and immersing himself in the martial arts of Japan.
+Ellerbe sensei travels to Japan to teach and study classical Budo and is actively involved in the preservation of the ancient arts of Japan.
 Ellerbe sensei is passionate about the warrior culture and its values, traditions, and customs.

-After 39 years of training, Ellerbe sensei has received several honors.
+After 44 years of training, Ellerbe sensei has received several honors.
 In 2001, Ellerbe sensei received two Black Belt Hall of Fame inductions for Master and Grandmaster of the Year awards and Aikijujutsu Instructor of the year in Madison Square Garden in recognition for his community involvement and many accomplishments.

 Ellerbe Sensei has often said that founding Nagano Ryu Heihou has always been about bringing together the complete military arts of the Samurai as well as preserving them.
 However, his major focus is in ensuring that our practice, research and studies don't get so lost in rituals that technique effectiveness and principles that allow students to successfully protect themselves are also lost.
 Ellerbe Sensei believes in adaptation, immersion, effectiveness, and realism while staying rooted in tradition.